Do you want teachers at your school to be able to successfully teach students how to code?

 CS in Schools provides lesson plans, slides, worksheets, online exercises, how-to videos, and other materials.

-All materials are provided under a Creative Commons license, and schools are encouraged to use, adapt, and share the materials beyond the 2019 programme.
+All materials are provided under the most open of the Creative Commons licenses, and schools are encouraged to use, adapt, and share the materials.
 There’s no catch!

 What do Schools need to provide?

-Beyond a motivated teacher, students, and a scheduled class, we don’t need much to be successful.
+Beyond motivated teachers, students, and a scheduled class, we don’t need much to be successful.

 If the school is unable to provide computers, CS in Schools may be able to help.